aframevr/aframe/docs/core/component.md

 ### `.updateSchema (data)`

-`.updateSchema ()`, if defined, is called on every update in order to check if the schema needs to be dynamically modified.
+`.updateSchema ()`, if defined, is called when certain flagged properties are updated to check if the schema also needs to be modified.
+To flag a property as one that triggers a schema udpate, add `schemaChange: true` to the property definition.

 The `updateSchema` handler is often used to: